ABOUT

 STATEMENT

 I’m María Lucianna Aguilar (hijadelacoca*), a Peruvian artist.
-My practice moves between textile processes, drawing, and archival research, examining how bodies are read, classified, and made visible through institutional systems.
-I am particularly interested in medical imaging—MRIs, X-rays, and sonograms—as visual languages that claim objectivity while producing distance from lived experience.
+My practice moves between textile (fiber) processes, drawing, and archival research, examining how bodies are read, classified, and made visible through institutional systems.